wangxiang2015/shenhai_dl/README.md

-# Python example code for the George B. Moody PhysioNet Challenge 2024
+# shenhai_dl's code for the George B. Moody PhysioNet Challenge 2024

 ## What's in this repository?